 What rate (or price) can I qualify for?

-Now, as you can see, there are a lot of factors that can come into play when trying to determine what kind of “rate” an individual might be able to qualify for after having been diagnosed with Cushing’s Syndrome.
+As you can see, many factors can come into play when determining what kind of “rate” an individual might qualify for after being diagnosed with Cushing’s Syndrome.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you for a few moments.

-There are a few “assumptions” that we can make about folks who have been diagnosed with Cushing’s Syndrome, which will generally hold true that may help you narrow down what kind of “rate” you might be eligible for.
+That said, however, we can make a few “assumptions” about folks diagnosed with Cushing’s Syndrome, which will generally hold true and may help you narrow down what kind of “rate” you might be eligible for.

 For example…